 Hail to the Chief Executive Officer

 Donald Trump has aroused the political media with his bullish, take-no-prisoners approach to campaigning.
 He stakes clear un-nuanced positions and baits controversy the way no typical politician does.
-Trump is seemingly impervious to the consequences.
-His real-life reality roadshow is boosted by true believers, opportunists, political enemies, and low information voters who have come to relish tuning in to Trump taking the same wrecking ball he had taken to real estate to politics.
+Trump is seemingly impervious to the consequences of his abrasiveness.
+His real-life, reality roadshow is boosted by true believers, opportunists, "strategic" pols, and low information voters who have come to relish tuning in to Trump taking the same wrecking ball he had taken to real estate to politics.

 Whatever you may think of his positions, I begrudgingly admit the unintended benefit of his primary campaign: he has exposed people by their reactions to his bellicose run and shamed an establishment that has delivered nothing for its working class constituency.
 Not only has he coaxed a disgusting nativist strain within the GOP out of the closet, he has also put the magnifying glass on a feckless Jeb Bush (whose moral cowardice prevents him from even standing up against the anti-immigrant rhetoric directed towards his own wife) or the corporate “too-big-too-fail” Hillary Clinton Machine.
 His disregard for political hairsplitting admittedly made him "refreshing" as he forced the ruling political oligarchy to acclimate to his tempestuous and unpredictable force of nature.